Tedas1/PoS-API/README.md

 ### Payment entity

 - Removed the option 'other' as a payment method as it is not clearly defined in the API and not mentioned in the document.

+---

+### Reservation Entity

+- Replaced `isCancelled` with `status` field to provide more detail and allow for scalability.
+- `dateTime` is split into two fields: `date` and `timeSlot`. `date` represents the reservation date.
+The `timeSlot` value represents the reserved time slot.
+Each business decides for itself how many slots it needs and how to number them.
+For this example, the schedule consists of slots numbered 9 through 20 (12 slots in total), with each slot representing a 1-hour reservation between 9:00 and 21:00.